apache/cordova-discuss/proposals/Face2Face-Oct15.md

 ------|---------
-Cordova Security Process and Procedures - (Discussion on timelines, mostly for PMC/Committers) | Joe, Carlos JIRA triage - Who's responsible & accountable - Stategies for dealing with Bug/Quality debt  | Nikhil Keep documentation up-to-date | Nikhil
-Cordova Workflow for Contributors (How do I debug a platform issue?) | Joe, Carlos Communication of breaking changes - major platform updates | Nikhil How do we maintain high quality? | Nikhil
+Cordova Security Process and Procedures - (Discussion on timelines, mostly for PMC/Committers) | Joe, Carlos JIRA triage - Who's responsible & accountable - Stategies for dealing with Bug/Quality debt  | Nikhil Cordova Workflow for Contributors (How do I debug a platform/plugin issue?) | Joe, Carlos
-How to encourage external contribution? |

 ### Plugin Ecosystem